electricentity/electricentity.github.io/_posts/2019-09-28-Four-Pass-Loop.markdown

 ![Markdowm Image][7]{: class="bigger-image" }
 <figcaption class="caption">North Fork of Crystal River</figcaption>

 I did a fairly terrible job of hydrating and fueling all day because I was trying to just avoid the side ache from getting any worse.
-I didn’t filter water until probably 20 miles in, after Frigid Air Pass, and all I managed to eat all day was half a Clif bar and a pack of Clif energy chews.
-My energy level was pretty low all day and it was taking a lot of mental effort battling my body to run stretches at a time to maintain a decent pace.
+I didn’t filter water until probably 20 miles in, after Frigid Air Pass, and all I managed to eat throughout the day was half a Clif bar and a pack of Clif energy chews.
+My energy level was pretty low and it was taking a lot of mental effort battling my body to run stretches at a time to maintain a decent pace.

 After coming over West Maroon Pass, the last pass of the day, I realized I needed to maintain a fast pace going down and really pushed myself to continue running stretches while going down even though my legs were pretty tired and I had very little energy.